+c.
 Prevention, Cooperation and other Measures

-33. The protocol emphasizes that Governments should seek to prevent trafficking, in addition to hunting down and punishing traffickers.
+34. The protocol emphasizes that Governments should seek to prevent trafficking, in addition to hunting down and punishing traffickers.
 It urges them to adopt social policies and programmes to prevent trafficking and the revictimization of trafficked persons, especially women and children.
-States are also urged to stage information campaigns about trafficking in persons, especially women and children, to warn potential victims and discourage budding traffickers.
+States are also urged to undertake information campaigns about trafficking in persons, especially women and children, to warn potential victims and discourage budding traffickers.

-Exchange of Information
+d.
+Exchange of Information and Border Measures

-To boost links between law enforcers in countries of trafficking origin, transit and destination, states parties agree through the Protocol to exchange information relating to the identity of the traffickers and victims, trafficking techniques, means of transportation as well as trafficking routes.
+35. To boost links between law enforcers in countries of trafficking origin, transit and destination, States Parties agree through the Protocol to exchange information relating to the identity of the traffickers and victims, trafficking techniques, means of transportation as well as trafficking routes.
+For the purpose of preventing trafficking the protocol also asks for initiating border control measures including sanctions against carriers for not taking required measures to ascertain that all passengers are in possession of the travel documents required for entry into the receiving State.12 e.
+Non-Discrimination

-Non-Discrimination and Application of other Instruments

-35. Keeping in view the complex nature of the problem of trafficking, the Protocol recognizes that its application does not affect the rights of victims under the other international legal instruments, particularly human rights, humanitarian law and refugee law.
-It further emphasizes that the application of the Protocol should be consistent with the internationally recognized principles of non-discrimination.
+36. Keeping in view the complex nature of the problem of trafficking, the Protocol recognizes that its application does not affect the rights of victims of trafficking simply because they were trafficked.
+It further prohibits discrimination on the grounds such as race, religion, sex, nationality etc., that are enshrined under other international legal instruments, such as human rights, humanitarian law and refugee law.
+Accordingly, it emphasizes that the application of the Protocol should be consistent with the internationally recognized principles of non-discrimination.